 About Landy

-Landy is a female Flat-Coated Retriever about 6 years old.
+Landy is a female Flat-Coated Retriever over 6 years old.
 Carefully selected as a great representative of her breed, LaDean decided to make her part of their program.
 LaDean has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Uploaded health tests